helaili/github-graphql-action/README.md

 #github-graphql-action

 An action that acts a client for GitHub's GraphQL API and can be chained.
+It means you can use a first instance to execute a GraphQL query and use its output to execute a GraphQL mutation.

 Check [a sample workflow](https://github.com/helaili/github-graphql-action/blob/master/.github/main.workflow) and [sample GraphqQL queries](https://github.com/helaili/github-graphql-action/tree/master/.github/graphql_action)